CryptozombiesHQ/cryptozombie-lessons/2/9-interactingcontracts.md

 Let's look at a simple example.
 Say there was a contract on the blockchain that looked like this:

 ```
-contract SaveYourName {
+contract FavoriteNumber {
-  mapping(address => string) names;
+  mapping(address => uint) numbers;

-  function setName(string _name) public {
+  function setNum(uint _num) public {
-    names[msg.sender] = _name;
+    numbers[msg.sender] = _num;
   }

-  function getName(address _myAddress) public view returns (string) {
+  function getNum(address _myAddress) public view returns (uint) {
-    return names[_myAddress];
+    return numbers[_myAddress];
   }
 }
 ```

-This would be a simple contract where anyone could store a name associated with their Ethereum address, then anyone else could look up that person's name using their address.
+This would be a simple contract where anyone could store their favorite number, and it will be associated with their Ethereum address.
+Then anyone else could look up that person's favorite number using their address.

-Now let's say we had an external contract that wanted to read the data in this contract using the `getName` function.
+Now let's say we had an external contract that wanted to read the data in this contract using the `getNum` function.

-First we'd have to define an **_interface_** of the `SaveYourName` contract with with `getName` function, which would look like this:
+First we'd have to define an **_interface_** of the `FavoriteNumber` contract with with `getNum` function, which would look like this:

 ```
-contract NameInterface {
+contract NumberInterface {
-  function getName(address _myAddress) public view returns (string);
+  function getNum(address _myAddress) public view returns (uint);
 }
 ```